 When I started this blog, I checked some advice how to do that well.

 Put your face everywhere!
 I know this is not my style.
 I do not trust people who put their face everywhere.
-Put colourful photos everywhere.
+Put colorful photos everywhere.
 I suck at photography, so my site would look lame if I put photos.
 Tell personal stories!
 But what others do, they tell what did they eat for breakfast.
 Or fake exaggerated personal stories, how they realized that helping people is their true calling.
 I do tell stories, but only those with a real insight.
 If there is no story – I just draw cute characters.

 “Don’t let your fears win!” life gurus say.
 But what about if you don’t want to do that?
 Just don’t.

 I know people who do not want to travel.
-Who do not want to have any business.
+Who do not want to have any kind of business.
 Who do not want to have lots of friends.
 I am proud of them that they know what they really want (or don’t want).

 Yes, understanding what you really don’t want and what is just a fear might be a tricky thing.
 Knowing how to hear your inner voice might help here a bit (here is the article about inner voice).